oracle/weblogic-deploy-tooling/KnownIssues.md

     its sub-folders cannot be discovered : wlst.cd(/SelfTuning/NO_NAME_0/WorkManager/wm/SOAWorkManager) in offline mode failed: com.oracle.cie.domain.script.ScriptException: No such element WorkManager named wm

-   The reason for this warning is because of the slash(s) in the object name.
+   The reason for this warning is because of the slash(es) in the object name.
 In this case the object name is wm/SOAWorkManager

 **ACTION**:
-   Contact Oracle Support to obtain the patches for the bug number 25790276 for your weblogic release version before running the tool.
+   Contact Oracle Support to obtain the patch for the bug number 25790276 for your weblogic version before running the tool.